curv3d/curv/docs/Theory.rst

 .. |sdf3a| image:: images/sdf3a.png
 .. |sdf3b| image:: images/sdf3b.png

 An SDF is differentiable almost everywhere.
 At the differentiable points, the slope is 1, and the gradient points towards the closest boundary.
 (This is useful.)
-The non-differentiable points are equidistant between two boundaries.
+The non-differentiable points are equidistant between two boundary regions.
 The singular points that occur inside a shape are called the Skeleton or Medial Axis.
 (There is a technique for modelling shapes by specifying their skeleton.)

 Isocurve and isosurface.